How to Do Devotions to Achieve Good Results

 Sometimes we feel that our condition is normal and that there is no issue to be resolved, but we should not just be satisfied with understanding the literal meaning of God’s words or reciting some passages of God’s words when practicing spiritual devotions; instead, we should ponder over God’s words more and integrate these words to reflect on ourselves to know which aspects of us are still not after God’s will.

-God’s words say, “When reading His words, Peter was not focused on understanding doctrines and he was even less focused on obtaining theological knowledge; instead, he was focused on understanding the truth and grasping God’s will, and achieving an understanding of His disposition and His loveliness.
-He also tried to understand the various corrupt states of man from God’s words, and understand the corrupt nature of man and man’s true shortcomings, achieving all aspects of the demands God makes of man in order to satisfy Him.
-He had so many correct practices within the words of God; this is most in line with God’s will, and it is man’s best cooperation in his experience of the work of God” From God’s words we know that when Peter read God’s words, he was not focused on understanding some theological knowledge or doctrines; instead, he was focused on pondering God’s will from His words, knowing his own corrupt states and then acting exactly based on God’s requirements, finally casting off his corrupt disposition and satisfying God.
+God’s words say, “When reading His words, Peter was not focused on understanding doctrines, much less was he focused on obtaining theological knowledge; instead, he concentrated on comprehending the truth and grasping God’s will, as well as achieving an understanding of His disposition and His loveliness.
+Peter also attempted to understand the various corrupt states of man from God’s words, as well as man’s corrupt nature and actual shortcoming, thus meeting all aspects of God’s requirements of man in order to satisfy Him.
+Peter had so many correct practices that abided by the words of God; this was most in line with God’s will, and it was the best way a person could cooperate while experiencing God’s work.”
+From God’s words we know that when Peter read God’s words, he was not focused on understanding some theological knowledge or doctrines; instead, he was focused on pondering God’s will from His words, knowing his own corrupt states and then acting exactly based on God’s requirements, finally casting off his corrupt disposition and satisfying God.
 We should follow the example of Peter’s practices.
 No matter which aspects of God’s words we read, we should not cursorily read them because we think that we haven’t revealed this aspect of corruption, but instead we should accept God’s words first and integrate these words to recognize our deficiencies, shortcomings and corrupt dispositions.
 Through pondering and seeking like this, we will find out some problems that we are unaware of in ordinary life.
 Along with constantly solving these problems, we will gain more truth and achieve some changes in our life disposition.
 Only this kind of spiritual devotion can truly achieve effects.